rdgain/rdgain.github.io/_posts/2017-04-09-hello-world.md

 And many more.
 I'll do my best to keep this blog professional, but it won't be just that.
 Some of my current ideas for categories you might expect include:

 * **Random** - stuff that doesn't fit in any other category
 * **Paper Club** - like a book club, but instead commenting and reviewing academic papers, with you joining in the discussion in the comments!
-(If there is a you... hellooo?)
+(If there even is a you... hellooo?)
 * **Conferences** - thoughts on conferences, presentations I make or other cool conferency things
 * **PhD Life** - general experiences related to being a PhD student
 * **Side Projects** - there are always some of those, I might share what I'm up to when my supervisors are not looking